googlielmo/subc/README.md

 Platforms tagged "untested" are not regularly tested by myself and are therefore subject to potential bit rot.
-You can help me improve SubC by running "make tests" on an "untested" platform and let me know about the results.
+You can help me improve SubC by running `make tests` on an "untested" platform and let me know about the results.

 Platforms using the system's libc as a thin system call layer